-- Rice and curry; the second best meal of the day.
-Heaps of rice, two or three vegetable curries plus a meat or fish one and plenty of papads to boot.
+- Rice and curry; the second-best meal of the day.
+Heaps of rice, two or three vegetable curries plus a meat or fish one and plenty of papads.
 You have to be careful though as standards vary but for the best part, it’s a pretty tasty meal.

-- Short Eats; a snack by any other name, short eats are anything from chicken pies to samosas or chocolate eclairs to jelly & ice cream.
-Very tasty (especially the sweet ones) and on standby if you do have any room for lunch
+- Short Eats; a snack by any other name, short eats are anything from chicken pies to samosas or chocolate eclairs to jelly and ice cream.
+Very tasty (especially the sweet ones) and on standby, if you do have any room for lunch.

 - Ginger beer; EGB (Elephant Ginger beer) for short and sold everywhere.
 For fans of the ginger, a refreshing treat at any time of the day.